-- Payouts are generally taxed if your benefits are in the form of income replacement
+- Outside of super.
+Payouts are generally taxed (at the marginal rate) if your benefits are to replace lost income and the premiums were deductible.

 However, any benefit you receive from an income protection policy must also be declared on your income tax return, so read on to discover all the ins and outs of income protection insurance and tax.

 What if my income protection is combined with cover

 If you are claiming multiple benefits for the same incident, typically only the benefits paid as an ongoing stream for income replacement purposes are tax assessable.

 Compare direct brands and take advantage of tax-deductions